 Veggies: mix things up and add some greens to your enchilada!
 Mushrooms, spinach, tomato, or bell peppers are all tasty options!

-Definitely!
-Simply assemble them the night before and cover and place them in the fridge.
+You can assemble these the night before and cover and place them in the fridge.
 Wait to make the enchilada-salsa until you’re ready to bake them though.
-You don’t want them sitting in the enchilada salsa all night because then they’ll be very soggy.
+Letting them sit in the enchilada salsa all night will make them soggy!

 I advise against it.
 The dairy in the enchilada sauce as well as all of the melted cheese tends to not heat back up very well after frozen.
 The sauce will likely separate and create an unpleasant consistency.

-If fully covered in plastic wrap or foil, they can last up to 3 days stored in the refrigerator.
-Just be sure that you cover them tightly and leave them in the refrigerator until you’re ready for them.
+If fully covered, these enchiladas can last up to 3 days stored in the refrigerator.
+Just be sure that you cover them tightly and leave them in the refrigerator until you reheat them.

 Oven: cover pan in foil and bake at 350° F for about 20 minutes or until heated through.